2-10-0: Preserved Decapods in the United States

+Proposed/Unbuilt (US)

+L.D.
+Porta proposed a 2-10-0, triple expansion Modern steam locomotive as a "third generation" fast-freight locomotive in the 1970s, which he repurpoused for the ACE 3000 project as the ACE 6000.

 Germany

 The 2-10-0 arrangement was a very popular one in Germany.
 The first were built by the individual state railways from 1915 to 1918, and these later became the DRG BR58.
 The DRG then produced a number of standard classes of 2-10-0s: the heavy 3-cylinder BR44 (1753 built), the two-cylinder version BR43 (35 built), and the lightweight BR50 (3164 built).
 During wartime, the BR44 and BR50 designs were simplified as ÜK (Übergangs Kriegslokomotiven, or interim war locomotives).
 By 1941, it was clear that even these were too complicated, expensive, time-consuming to build, and used too much material in short supply, so new Kriegslokomotive (war locomotive) designs were developed: the lightweight BR52 (7794 built) and the intermediate weight BR42 (859 built).

 Postwar locomotives of these types, particularly the BR 52, were spread all over Europe and were taken into service by the railways of many different countries: